 Have questions about whether your parts are articles?
 Reach out to email@example.com and we can provide you additional information and direction.

-Why does a part being an article matter in EU REACH?
+Why does a part being an article matter based on EU REACH regulation?

-A part that is an article according to the EU REACH regulation must meet the requirements for EU REACH substances on its own, as well as the product as a whole needing to meet the requirements.
+Both a part that is an article and the product as a whole must meet the requirements for EU REACH substances on their own.
 This means that all thresholds and other requirements need to be met by the individual part.
-Toxnot automatically does this in the system once any material, part, or component is marked as a REACH article.
+Once any material, part, or component is marked as a REACH article, Toxnot automatically checks if the article meets EU REACH requirements.

 I've determined that my part is or is not an article.
 How do I indicate that in Toxnot?